dohmandjo/cse280-course/prove12.md

 ## Question 6 (3 points)

-How many different sequences can be formed using either two or three letters (A-Z) followed by either two or three digits (0-9)?
+How many different sequences can be formed using either two or three letters (A-Z) followed by either two or three digits (0-9) with duplication allowed?

 For example:
 * AB01